jl-oclinux/SecWinBatchMode/README.md

 The GUI is divided into several sections:

+ * A `Help` button opens your default browser to [online documentation](https://resinfo-gt.pages.in2p3.fr/swmb/resinfo-swmb/docs/).
+   Clicking on the logo takes you to the Gitlab forge website hosting the SWMB [source code](https://gitlab.in2p3.fr/resinfo-gt/swmb/resinfo-swmb/).

  * A frame concerning Bitlocker.
    It is possible to `Crypt` all disks, `Suspend` Bitlocker and launch the TPM console (`T` button).
    A status line shows the encryption status in three colors: no encryption (red), encryption but caution (orange), correct encryption (green).